BlancheBerneron/GreenPeace.github.io/index.md

 We see that the climate change discussion has evolved over the years, featuring several peaks that correspond to key events taking place globally.
 We aim to track these key events by analyzing events that took place throughout the years.

-* November 2015 : According to WikiTimeline, "Pope Francis encourages bishops from around the world to sign an appeal to world leaders, meeting in Paris next month, for crucial climate change talks."
+* November 2015 : "Pope Francis encourages bishops from around the world to sign an appeal to world leaders, meeting in Paris next month, for crucial climate change talks."
-* June 2017 : According to WikiTimeline, the 1st of June "United States withdrawal from the Paris Agreement"
+* June 2017 : The 1st of June "United States withdrawal from the Paris Agreement"
-* June 2019:  According to WikiTimeline, "The House of Representatives of the Netherlands passes the final bill of the climate agreement.
+* June 2019:  "The House of Representatives of the Netherlands passes the final bill of the climate agreement.
 The goal of the accord is to have the level of greenhouse gasses in the atmosphere in 2030 the same as the level of greenhouse gasses in the atmosphere in 1990."
-* September 2019:  According to WikiTimeline, "Millions of young people take to the streets and numerous businesses worldwide go on strike days before the UN Climate Summit, demanding that further action be taken to confront climate change."
+* September 2019:  "Millions of young people take to the streets and numerous businesses worldwide go on strike days before the UN Climate Summit, demanding that further action be taken to confront climate change."

 ### Main Topics of Climate Change

 {: .box-}
-**Technological aside:** Thanks to LDA we are able to determine different topics within the climate change quote!
+**Technical aside:** Thanks to LDA we are able to determine different topics within the climate change quote!

 If there is one thing Greenpeace knows it's that the way climate change is invoked can vary widely.
 Some people may focus on its business implications, others will be more concerned with the environmental consequences.
 To better grasp this nuance, we run topic modelling to uncover some of the latent concepts that are invoked with climate change.
 Below are the thirty topics we found, alongside the top 20 words for each topic.